WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/01-lx/how-to-ld.md

 ---
-title: How to be a Lighting Designer
+title: "Guide: How to be a Lighting Designer"
 description: A step by step guide to the role of LD on a WAC show
 ---